N5GEH/n5geh.services.grid_protection/docker/README_Dockerfiles.md

 For this project a gitlab runner is established.
 For now, there are 3 separate images specified:
 - an OPCUA server
-- an external client emulation as instance of a OPCUA client
+- a device group (external client) emulation as instance of a OPCUA client
 - a grid protection framework
+- a database access for influxDB

 You could generate docker images following one of this two ways.